 Prior to official submission to the NIH, proposals must be submitted to OPAS for review and institutional approval.
 Currently, you must use one of these submission options to access the application forms for an NIH opportunity:

-- Use Fastgrant (SmartGrant), our own system to system interface with grants.gov built into SmartGrant (the UMass Amherst system that assists with building and routing proposals to OPAS).
+- Use Kuali for grants.gov submissions (the UMass Amherst system that assists with building and routing proposals to OPAS).

 When submitting a proposal to NIH, NIH requires the Principal Investigator to have an NIH eRA Commons account.
 The NIH eRA Commons account allows the PI to submit an application via OPAS and review and administer certain aspects of their own NIH submissions.
 To register, contact Jim Ayres

 - First Name: